davidkfoss/aees-thesis-experiments/README.md

 ## Reproducibility notes

-- Fixed run seeds and deterministic label-noise construction are used; seeds, label-noise protocols, scheduler settings, reward shaping, and gradient-noise generator construction live in `pulseopt` and the runners and are not altered by this repo.
+- Fixed run seeds and deterministic label-noise construction are used.
+Seed handling, label-noise protocols, scheduler settings, reward shaping, and gradient-noise generator construction are defined by `pulseopt` and the experiment runners.
 - Newer result files log hardware/software metadata under `runtime_metrics.hardware`: GPU name(s) and memory, Python version, PyTorch and CUDA versions, cuDNN version, plus the runner's `num_workers` and `pin_memory` settings.
 - Some older archived result files predate that capture and may not contain a complete hardware/software metadata block.
 - Exact epoch-level or bitwise reproduction across machines is not guaranteed: GPU architecture, CUDA/cuDNN kernels, PyTorch/torchvision versions, and DataLoader/runtime behavior can introduce small trajectory differences.
 The `pulseopt` dependency is pinned through `pyproject.toml`; bumping it changes the library version backing the runners.